donalotiarnaigh/textharvester-python/readme.md

 ## Support

-For additional support or inquiries, please contact the development team at [support@hgtextarvester.com].
+For additional support or inquiries, please contact the development team at [ghth@danieltierney.ie].

 Thank you for choosing HG TextHarvester for your historic graves' documentation needs.
 Happy digitizing!